DavidHe1127/Mr.He_HandBook/DevOps/docker.md

 * Keep it in mind that this is not shell script you should try to write as less lines of intructions as possible.
 * Remember to remove/clean up redundant files you've created during build/setup to reduce image footprint.
+* Each line of instruction should only do things relating to that layer.